samuelthomas2774/nxapi-znca-api/docs/api.md

 }
 ```

-The decrypted data will be returned as plain text with the content type `text/plain`, which should be valid JSON.
-This may at some point also support returning JSON if requested in the `Accept` header.
+The decrypted data will be returned as plain text, which should be valid JSON, with the content type `text/plain`.
+This may at some point also support returning JSON with the decrypted data if requested in the `Accept` header.
 For now please send an `Accept: text/plain` header.

 While the app can decrypt data it encrypts itself, this endpoint will only return decrypted data that contains a valid Coral API response.